 Weight: 540 grams. | Sensor Size: 1/2.3in. | Lens: 22.5-900mm f3-5.8. | LCD: 3in, 921k dots. | Burst Mode: 7.4 fps. | Video: 1920 x 1080 (Full HD).

-For simplicity, it has 2 user-friendly menus that are easy to navigate.
-However, it does not connect to Wi-Fi or GPS, and there is no option to shoot RAW.
+L820 has 2 user-friendly menus that are easy to navigate.
+However, it does not connect to Wi-Fi or GPS, and there is no option to shoot in RAW format.

 10. Fujifilm FinePix S1